Lwasinam/ebook_jotter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a simple pdf reader that allows you to take notes while reading.
+Personal project to allow me make important jottings while reading books on my phone

 A few resources to get you started if this is your first Flutter project: